Test in a live environment

 You can configure NLog to use one or more targets simultaneously.

-IronPDF is a powerful .NET library that simplifies PDF handling in C# and VB.NET applications.
+Explore Further about IronPDF is a powerful .NET library that simplifies PDF handling in C# and VB.NET applications.
 It provides robust capabilities for creating, editing, and manipulating PDF documents, as well as converting HTML content to PDF format, making it an essential tool for developers across a wide range of industries, including web development, reporting, and document management.

-IronPDF’s standout feature is its HTML to PDF function, which keeps your layouts and styles preserved.
+IronPDF’s standout feature is its HTML to PDF Conversion function, which keeps your layouts and styles preserved.
 It generates PDFs from web content, making it ideal for reports, invoices, and documentation.
 HTML files, URLs, and HTML strings can be easily converted to PDFs.

 using IronPdf;